dinhbachnguyen/E-Learning-App/README.md

 * Register as a **Student** or **Instructor**.
 * Instructors can create new courses and manage existing ones.
 * Students can enroll in courses and view enrolled students.
-* Navbar dynamically updates to show the logged-in user and logout option.
+* UI dynamically updates to show the current user and logout option.
-* Duplicate enrollments are prevented and give a friendly message.
+* Duplicate enrollments are prevented and students are notified if they are already enrolled.

 ---